Skip to content Skip to footer navigation

 What can you cook in an air fryer?

 Air fryers use dry heat so they're great for cooking foods that require roasting or baking.
-And if you want to fry without all the oil they're great for that too.
+And if you want to cook traditionally deep-fried food without all the oil, they're great for that too.

 When air fryers were first released they were marketed more as a great way to cook pre-fried frozen foods like chips, nuggets and battered fish.

-But as air fryers have become more popular, there's been a lot more experimenting in the kitchen.
-Now you can join online communities where they share recipes and tips to getting the most out of your air fryer.
+But as they have become more popular, there's been a lot more experimenting in the kitchen.
+Now you can join online communities where they share recipes and tips for getting the most out of your air fryer.

 Keep in mind that air fryers produce high temperatures in a small space very quickly, so you may need to adjust cooking times to avoid burning food.